Joeyonng/joeyonng-notebook/Linear Algebra/18_Singular_Value_Decomposition.md

----
-title: URV Factorization and SVD
----
+# Singular Value Decomposition

-# URV Factorization
+## URV Factorization

 For each $A \in \mathbb{R}^{m \times n}$ of rank $r$, there are orthogonal matrices $\mathbf{U}_{m \times m}$ and $\mathbf{V}_{n \times n}$ and a nonsingular matrix $\mathbf{C}_{r \times r}$ such that